KevinAst/MyWeb/FireWithin/TheChosen.md

     <div class="char-info-subtitle">Photina</div>
     <div class="char-info-desc">
       <p>
-        Photina is a Samaritan woman in Sychar and the wife of Neriah.
+        Photina (the woman at the Well) is a Samaritan woman in Sychar and the wife of Neriah.
         <a href="https://the-chosen.fandom.com/wiki/Photina" target="_blank">... more</a>
       </p>
       <p>